Animal Products

 Product Alternatives

-The following alternatives only focus on improving animal welfare standards for egg and pork products.
+The following alternatives only focus on improving animal welfare standards for eggs and pork products.
 Suppliers of these products should also be assessed on the environmental and social aspects of their operations.
 See the Supplier Resources section for more information.

-Hotels should also consider the potential to offer plant-based alternatives.
 Lowering overall consumption of animal products enables hotels to reinvest savings into more sustainable alternatives, including more responsible meat products and plant-based products, even when those products have a higher unit cost.
-Many guests appreciate the variety of options, which gives hotels the opportunity to diversify menu offerings while integrating sustainability into their operations.

 Eggs: There are four product alternatives for conventional eggs.
 See definitions below.